waterfront view of boats and colouful buildings

 • Workshops for corridor partners, UNESCO sites, and broader stakeholders to formulate, validate, and refine the strategy.

-Governance for implementing the strategy will be outlined in the Implementation Plan, while the Financial Plan will outline how the development of the corridor will be financially supported.
+Governance for implementing the strategy was outlined in the Implementation Plan, while the Investment Plan outlined how the development of the corridor will be financially supported.

 Team

-In partnership with Destination Canada, the Atlantic Canada UNESCO Tourism Corridor project is co-led by the Canadian Commission for UNESCO and the Fundy Biosphere Region & Stonehammer UNESCO Global Geopark.
+In partnership with Destination Canada, the Atlantic Canada UNESCO Tourism Corridor project was co-led by the Canadian Commission for UNESCO and the Fundy Biosphere Region & Stonehammer UNESCO Global Geopark.

 With the participation of the project leads, Destination Canada selected and engaged experts from tourism consultancy firm, Vardo Creative, to guide the project and co-create the key deliverables in collaboration with the corridor partners and stakeholders.
 Vardo’s team includes expertise in strategic corridor development, Indigenous engagement, regenerative tourism, international markets, and financial analysis.

-Additional partners collaborating on the project include Parks Canada, the governments of New Brunswick, Nova Scotia, and Newfoundland and Labrador, and the UNESCO sites showcased through the Corridor.
+Additional partners collaborating on the project included Parks Canada, the governments of New Brunswick, Nova Scotia, and Newfoundland and Labrador, and the UNESCO sites showcased through the Corridor.

 If you have any questions about the Atlantic Canada UNESCO Tourism Corridor, please reach out to Erica, Vanessa, or Jennifer for further details.